-As product technology evolved, PESA Engineers developed a 128 Input by 128 Output (128X128) Matrix CCA.
-This larger array card allows for a 256 input by 256 output Matrix Backplane, occupying the same frame space as the previous 128 Backplane.
-This backplane is referred to as the 256 Backplane and consists of four 128X128 Matrix CCAs.
-The 256 Backplane is the same physical size and footprint as the 128 Backplane.
-While technically not a Cheetah Generation I Series CCA, the 128 Matrix card is perfectly adaptable to the Generation I frames (128X and larger).
+As product technology evolved, PESA Engineers developed a 144 Input by 144 Output (144X144) Matrix CCA.
+This latest, larger array card allows for a 256 input by 256 output matrix backplane, occupying the same frame space as the previous 128 Backplane.
+This backplane is referred to as the 288 Backplane.
+The backplane can support up to 288 inputs by 288 outputs, however in the 256X256R application, the backplane is used as a 256X256 configuration.
+It consists of 4 144X144 Matrix CCAs, and is the same physical size and footprint as the 128 Backplane.
+While technically not a Cheetah Generation I Series CCA, the 144 Matrix card is perfectly adaptable to the Generation I frames (128X and larger).
 Thus, denser array matrices are possible using the same rack space as the Generation I Series frames.

-Incorporating the 128X128 Matrix CCA(s) and the 256 Backplane into the Generation I 256CH Frame accommodates the requirement for the 256X256 Routing Switcher addressed by this TA.
-Two 256 Backplane assemblies, populated with 4 128X128 Matrix CCAs provide the required I/O capacity.
-Cheetah Power Supply Modules, the System Controller CCA(s) and Frame Controller CCA(s) are also used in configuring the 256CX routing switcher.
+Incorporating the 144X144 Matrix CCA(s) and the 288 Backplane into the Generation I 256X Frame easily accommodates the requirement for the fully redundant 256X256 Routing Switcher addressed by this TA.
+In this application, two 256 Backplane "modules" are installed in the 256X frame.
+Each 256 Backplane assembly functions as a totally independent 256X256 matrix array, thus providing two instances of the matrix array required for redundancy.
+Two 256 Backplane assemblies, populated with eight 128X128 Matrix CCAs provide the required fully redundant I/O capacity.
+Cheetah Power Supply Modules, the System Controller CCA(s) and Frame Controller CCA(s) are also used in configuring the 256X256R routing switcher.

-Contained in this TA, as a supplement to the Cheetah Generation I Technical Manual, is an introduction to the 128 Matrix CCA; plus specifications, layout drawings, DIP and rotary switch settings, and card slot identification peculiar to the 256CX system configuration.
+Contained in this TA, as a supplement to the Cheetah Generation I Technical Manual, is an introduction to the 144 Matrix CCA (used and identified as 128X128 in this application); plus specifications, layout drawings, DIP and rotary switch settings, and card slot identification peculiar to the 256X256R system configuration.

-1.2 128x128 VIDEO (CROSSPOINT) MATRIX CARD
+1.2 144x144 VIDEO (CROSSPOINT) MATRIX CARD

-The 128x128 Video Matrix Card selects one of 128 inputs to each of 128 outputs.
+In the 256X256R application the 144x144 Video Matrix Card selects one of 128 inputs to each of 128 outputs.
 Input signals from the input buffer cards are buffered to the input of a high-speed matrix.
 The output of the matrix is again buffered and sent to the output combiner cards.
-Figure 1-1 shows a typical digital video matrix card.
+Since the 144X144 matrix card is used as a 128 input X 128 output in this application, for simplicity the remainder of this text will refer to the 144X144 matrix as 128X128.